cyypherus/skyfeed/README.md

 ## Implement the `FeedHandler` Trait

 Your feed handler is responsible for storing and managing firehose input.
-For the sake of simplicity, we'll use a HashMap to manage posts and likes.
+For the sake of simplicity, we'll use HashMaps to manage posts and likes.

 ```rust
 struct MyFeedHandler {